mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 # 4.1 Download exposure data from GTEx

 For the summary data on eQTL analysis, we have used STARNET for association analysis from instruments (SNPs) to exposures (genes).
-But since this data is not publicly available, exposure data fom Gtex can be download from https://gtexportal.org/home/datasets.
+But since this data is not publicly available, exposure data fom GTEx can be download from https://gtexportal.org/home/datasets.
 Here in the Single-Tissue cis-QTL data, you can download the full summary statistics of the cis-eQTLs mapped in European-American subjects.
 You can check the alignment of the effect allele from https://www.gtexportal.org/home/faq#interpretEffectSize.